Jojo Rabbit: Critical response

 A. O. Scott of The New York Times wrote that "The particulars of the evil can seem curiously abstract, and the portrayal of goodness can feel a bit false, and forced" and that "Elsa's Jewishness has no real content.
 She exists mainly as a teaching moment for Johannes.
 Her plight is a chance for him to prove his bravery."
 Keith Uhlich of Slant Magazine criticized the film's premise, lack of historical accuracy and realism, and use of anti-semitic canards and stereotypes, and wrote that Waititi's performance as Hitler is "aiming for The Great Dictator but barely hitting Ace Ventura."
-Little White Lies' Hannah Woodhead criticized the film for its inclusion of a sympathetic Nazi character, Captain Klenzendorf, writing that it "feels oddly impartial, keen to note that actually, there were some Nice Nazis Too.
+Little White Lies' Hannah Woodhead criticized the film for its inclusion of a sympathetic Wehrmacht officer, Captain Klenzendorf, writing that it "feels oddly impartial, keen to note that actually, there were some Nice Nazis Too.
 That's not really something we need to hear in 2019, with white nationalism back in vogue and on the march across much of western civilisation."

 The film received a negative critical reception in the UK, with Robbie Collin saying that he was "aghast": the scenes at the camp were "the laziest rip-off of Moonrise Kingdom I've seen in my life", and "there's no sense that anything is at stake [...] it sentimentalises and trivialises the Holocaust [...] the stuff that JoJo is indoctrinated with is made up of old Borat lines, and that's not what anti-Semitism is."
-Peter Bradshaw agreed: "There are no insights to be had – and no laughs", and calling it "strangely redundant".
+Peter Bradshaw agreed: "There are no insights to be had – and no laughs", and calling it "weirdly redundant".
 Mark Kermode was slightly more positive, but still said that it was "neither sharp enough nor funny enough to cut to the heart of its subject matter."